Souterrain (destroyed): OS Grid Reference – NO 3052 5152

-Many of the scattered stone have subsequently been removed for use in walling and no trace remains of the site.
+Most of the scattered stone was subsequently removed for use in walling and no trace remains of the place.

 - Jervise, A., “Notice of Antiquities in the Parish of Airlie, Forfarshire,” in Proceedings of the Society of Antiquaries, Scotland, volume 5, 1864.

 - Wainwright, F T., The Souterrains of Southern Pictland.
 RKP: London 1963.

 © Paul Bennett, The Northern Antiquarian